Skip to content

 When API_TOKEN is unset or empty, every /api/v1/* request returns 503 Service Unavailable with {"error": "API disabled: API_TOKEN not configured"}.
 This is the default so the API can't be accidentally exposed.

-The 3270Web server binds to 127.0.0.1:8080 by default, so the API is only reachable from the local host.
-The Bearer token is additional defense-in-depth for any deployment that changes the bind address.
+The 3270Web server binds to 127.0.0.1:3270 by default, so the API is only reachable from the local host.
+The Bearer token is additional defense-in-depth for any deployment that changes the bind address via WEBUI_BIND — including the Docker image, which sets WEBUI_BIND=0.0.0.0 so that published ports work at all.
+In a container, what the API is reachable from is decided by the port mapping, not the bind address.

 Authentication